neuhart/Adversarial_Learning_LA_Alg/README.md

 <img src="https://github.com/neuhart/Adversarial_Learning_LA_Alg/blob/main/Images/MNIST_CNN.png" height="250" width="600" align="center"> <br>

 ### Attacks
-For Adversarial Training, I used the PGD attack, and for model evaluation I used both the FGSM and PGD attack (<a href="https://github.com/cleverhans-lab/cleverhans">cleverhans</a>)
+For Adversarial Training, I used the PGD attack, and for model evaluation, I used both the FGSM and PGD attack (<a href="https://github.com/cleverhans-lab/cleverhans">cleverhans</a>).

 ### Hyperparameter Tuning
 - The hyperparameters for each optimizer were tuned in  <a href="https://github.com/neuhart/Adversarial_Learning_LA_Alg/blob/main/param_tuning.py">param_tuning.py</a>